sine-io/fav-dockerfiles/cosbench-sineio/README.md

-# cosbench-ehualu
+# cosbench-sineio

-This image provides an easy way to run [COSbench](https://github.com/kisscelia/cosbench-ehualu.git) with the [ess, essv2, gdas] backend support.
+This image provides an easy way to run [COSbench](https://github.com/sine-io/cosbench-sineio.git) with the [sio, siov2, gdas] backend support.

 ## How to use this image